 Some good news on that front: the EPA has just announced that the Biden Administration will invest $79 million into restoring and protecting the Columbia River Basin.
 The goal of these funds will be to aid in reducing toxins in fish and water, as well as addressing the impacts of climate change on the basin.

-What Animals Can you Find in the Columbia River?
+What Animals Can You Find in the Columbia River?

 There is some spectacular wildlife surrounding the Columbia River that can make your jaw drop.
-Since the Columbia River stretches past seven states and a small region in Canada, the environments are distinctly different.
+Since the Columbia River stretches past seven states and is a small region in Canada, the environments are distinctly different.
 However, in most Columbia River sites, the area surrounding the river is dense woods and forests where black bears are common.
 Large mammals living in the mountains, like bobcats, frequently drink water and bathe in the Columbia River.
 In many parts of Mount St. Helen, you can also spot wolves.

 The Columbia River is also rich in fish.
 Just a few inches or feet below the surface of the water, you can find wild salmon, rainbow trout, steelheads, North American river otters, and, less commonly, smallmouth bass.
 While smallmouth bass is not the most common fish in the Columbia River, there are countless competitions yearly in the Dalles, Mt.
 Hood, and the Columbia River Gorge.